J4an4/Game-Analysis-Super-Soukoban/README.md

 ## **Features implemented**

 List of features implemented:
-  - Fixed the collision issues that we had been dealing with.

-  - Correctly adjusted the character's sprites.

-  - Implemented win and lose functionalities, as well as background music.
+  - Win and lose functionalities, as well as background music.

-  - Added levels one through eight.
+  - Levels two through eight.

-  - Solved a problem that allowed winning with only three boxes.

-  - Fixed an issue where, if a box weighed down by balls moved off the balls, it retained the color as if it were still on them.

-  - Implemented hotkeys: F1 to win automatically, F2 to lose automatically, and F4 to show the end of the game.
+  - Hotkeys: F2 to win automatically, F3 to lose automatically, and F4 to show the end of the game.

-  - Added full-screen mode.
+  - Full-screen mode.

+  - Make github web page

 ---